Configure Agents

 Configuration

-Agent configuration lives at ~/.ias/worker.json.
+Agent configuration lives at ~/.ias/agent.json.
 The easiest way to set it up is the guided flow:

 ias setupThis walks you through configuring the control plane connection and authentication without manual JSON editing.
 You can also edit the file directly.